ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-ietf-rats-concise-ta-stores.md

 ## Verifying a concise-ta-stores RIM

-[I-D.draft-birkholz-rats-corim] defers verification rules to [RFC8152] and this document follows suit with the additional recommendation that the public key used to verify the RIM SHOULD be present in or chain to a public key present in a concise-ta-store-map with purpose set to cots.
+[I-D.draft-birkholz-rats-corim] defers verification rules to {{RFC8152}} and this document follows suit with the additional recommendation that the public key used to verify the RIM SHOULD be present in or chain to a public key present in a concise-ta-store-map with purpose set to cots.

 # CDDL definitions

 The CDDL definitions present in this document are provided below.
-Definitions from [I-D.draft-birkholz-rats-corim]  are not repeated here.
+Definitions from {{I-D.draft-birkholz-rats-corim}}  are not repeated here.

 ~~~~~~
 concise-ta-stores = [+ concise-ta-store-map]